Raroford32/DeepCurrent/README.md

 ## Advanced Features for Attacker Simulation

 DeepCurrent includes advanced features for simulating attacker strategies.
 The new functions `detect_exploitable_vulnerabilities` and `modularize_for_attacker_mindset` have been added to enhance the analysis capabilities.

+## Brain-like System for Decision-Making and Attack Mapping

+DeepCurrent now includes a brain-like system for decision-making and attack mapping.
+The new `brain_like_system` function enhances the attack simulation process by making decisions about attack steps and mapping out potential attack strategies.